48 Hours in Tokyo

 Check out Kiddy Land.
 It’s the coolest toy store in Tokyo.

 Harajuku is also home to tons of awesome vintage shops.
-Flamingo is a local favorite.
-Consult my neighborhood guidebook for more hidden gems.
+Flamingo is a local favorite for Tokyo vintage shopping.

 Stroll Over to Shibuya For a Night Out